 My Daughter loves this school.
 She is in the sixth grade this year and has met many new friends

 Raymond A. Villa Fundamental Intermediate School is a public middle school in Santa Ana.
-The principal of Raymond A. Villa Fundamental Intermediate School is Renee Rowan, who can be contacted at firstname.lastname@example.org.
-1,395 children attend Raymond A. Villa Fundamental Intermediate School and identify mostly as Hispanic; Asian; and White, non-Hispanic.
-38% of the Raymond A. Villa Fundamental Intermediate School students have "limited English proficiency."
-91% of the 1,395 students here get reduced lunch prices.
-The ratio of students to teachers at Raymond A. Villa Fundamental Intermediate School is 29:1.
+The principal of Raymond A. Villa Fundamental Intermediate School is Renee Rowan and can be contacted at firstname.lastname@example.org.
+1,395 children attend Raymond A. Villa Fundamental Intermediate School and identify as Hispanic; Asian; and White, non-Hispanic.
+38% of the Raymond A. Villa Fundamental Intermediate School students are "limited in English proficiency."
+91% of the 1,395 students here are paying reduced lunch prices.
+The student to teacher ratio at Raymond A. Villa Fundamental Intermediate School is 29:1.
 St. Joseph Elementary School is one of the nearest middle schools.

 - Ceramics sculpture